 Wow thats a lot of target expanding opportunities in just a few lines!

 But all of these ‘target side areas’ actually come under the wider discipline of ‘public sector procurement’.

 Remember that when used effectively knowledge of these little gems will really ‘expand the sales target’ in your favour.

 Supply side procurement knowledge and the, “its always been done this way” wall

-I personally don’t believe that is true either within public sector tendering or other area of sales, and I also think its time for a disruption of that outdated approach to the benefit of both sides.
+I personally don’t believe that not knowing something ever helps, either within tendering for public sector contracts or other area of sales, and I think now is the time for a disruption of that outdated thinking to the benefit of both sides.